 Desert pistes east of Agadez (Aïr; Ténéré; Djado)

-‘Even in the good years’ tourists were occasionally robbed in the Aïr, and travellers have long required a guide and permits costing from €50 a day in your car or at least three times that in his own car to travel in this area.
+‘Even in the good years’ tourists were occasionally robbed in the eastern Aïr, and travellers have long required a guide and permits costing from €50 a day in your car or at least three times that driving their own car to travel in this area.
+As described in the book, the Tenere Loop (below) remained one of the best two-week tours in the Sahara.

+Landmines in the Aïr are said to have been cleared, but the risk of banditry here and out in the desert remains high.
+Life goes on but no tourist has been here for years.
 In early 2022 there were attacks on the Agadez to Dirkou track, tracks out of Chirfa, raids on artisanal gold mine camps and even on the Arlit to Agadez highway.
+It’s possible the military who took over in 2023 may have tightened security, but desert tourism is not their priority.